 The world-wide statistics and cost for SCI are staggering with a rise in incidence that follows the increased use of motor vehicles in China and India.

 To overcome this problem and improve the quality of life for chronic spinal cord injury patients, StepAhead Australia will facilitate the involvement of scientists, clinicians, government and business entities in a multi-pronged attack to deliver an effective treatment for spinal paralysis.
 It is certain that neuroplasticity therapies will be applicable for treating a wide range of other neurological disorders.

 StepAhead Australia is governed by a Board comprising the principal benefactors.

-The StepAhead Australia Board appointed a Scientific Advisory Board (SAB) of internationally recognised scientists, biotechnologists and clinicians who are experts in the field.
+The StepAhead Australia Board has appointed a Scientific Advisory Board (SAB) of internationally recognised scientists, biotechnologists and clinicians who are experts in the field.